 Hog’s Back Falls: where the river and the canal split

 Further south from the Arboretum, you will find Hog’s Back Falls, where the Rideau River thunders down into a narrow natural rocky channel.
 It is here where the Rideau Canal and the Rideau River split into two different streams.
 See boat owners navigate the locks while enjoying the afternoon sun.
 The manicured lawns at the Hog’s Back locks are a stark contrast from the wild falls, especially in spring when the snow melts.
 In the summer the recently restored modernist pavilion at the edge of the Falls sells snacks to enjoy in the surrounding park.
-Beautiful and serene, this is a really nice place to take your date too.
-Let’s just whisper this in your ear: some couples actually proposed here.
+Beautiful and serene, this is a really nice place to take your date in Ottawa too.
+Let’s just whisper this in your ear: some couples actually propose at this place.
 We’ll leave it here.

 How to get there: Bike along the canal and around Dow’s Lake.
 Cycle through the Arboretum, while keeping the canal on your left.
 The path goes up to the Hartwells Locks.
 Cross the locks and continue further south on the other side of the canal, until you hit the Hogs Back Locks.
 The Falls are a bit further on your left.
 Bring your bathing suit if you want to go for a swim at the adjoining Mooney’s Bay beach.

 Remic Rapids: attention, artist at work

 The Remic Rapids are not so much known for its modest rapids but for the artist John Felice Ceprano, who has been creating works of art in (yes: in), the Ottawa river for decades.
 His incredible stacked and balanced stones are an attraction as he is not using any cement or glue; it is all based on balance and gravity.
 Great photo opportunities await you, but don’t knock over the structures: you’re bound to get some really disapproving looks.